 Being a laptop user, you will be familiar with a touchpad.
-It is a built-in mouse — a flat slab located beneath/in front of the keyboard — that comes with your laptop.
+A built-in mouse — a flat slab located beneath/in front of the keyboard — comes with your laptop.

 You might also be familiar with left- and right-clicking with the touchpad, but what you may not be familiar with is the fact that this mouse has more than these two functions.
-If you don’t, then keep on reading, because I am going to explain how to use a laptop touchpad.
+If you don’t, keep on reading because I will explain how to use a laptop touchpad.

 4 Common Uses for Laptop Touchpads